mim5472/localspeedtest/README.md

 # Local Speed Test Server
-A simple speed test server using Python-flash/HTML/Javascript.
+A simple speed test server using Python-flask/HTML/Javascript.
-Test bandwidth within your internal network via HTTP/HTTPs.
+Test bandwidth within your internal network via HTTP(s).
 Works on Mobile and Desktop.
 Works on Chrome, Microsoft Edge and Firefox.
 Not sure if it works on Safari because I don't have a Macbook/iphone.